-&lt;sup>1This work was supported by Groupement MOMAS, CNRS/PACEN
+1This work was supported by Groupement MOMAS, CNRS/PACEN

-&lt;sup>2Université de Paris-Est Marne-la-Vallée, France, Robert.Eymard@univ-mlv.fr known five point on rectangles (see e.g. [29]) and four point schemes on triangles [23] are not easily adapted to heterogeneous anisotropic diffusion operators [24].
-An enlarged stencil scheme which handles anisotropy on meshes satisfying an orthogonality property was proposed and analysed in [18].
-Another problem which has to be faced in several fields of applications (such as hydrogeology and oil engineering) is the fact that the discretisation meshes are imposed by engineering and computing considerations; therefore, we have to deal with distorted and possibly non conforming meshes.
+3Université de Provence, France, Thierry.Gallouet@cmi.univ-mrs.fr not easily adapted to heterogeneous anisotropic diffusion operators [24].
+A scheme with an enlarged stencil, which handles anisotropy on meshes satisfying an orthogonality property, was proposed and analysed in [18].
+Another problem that has to be faced in several fields of applications (such as hydrogeology and oil reservoir engineering) is the fact that the discretisation meshes are imposed by engineering and computing considerations; therefore, we have to deal with distorted and possibly nonconforming meshes.